denten-books/plain-text/1-device.md

 varying time intervals.
 In the language of the patent, the length of a time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
-The printing mechanism is further "arranged to print the interpretation of the signals.
-[@bumstead_telegraphy_1916, 6]" The interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with code" [@bumstead_telegraphy_1916, 13].
-Initially, the telegraph "interprets" with the aim of "transmitting intelligence."
+The printing mechanism is further "arranged to print the interpretation of the signals."[@bumstead_telegraphy_1916, 6] The interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with code."[@bumstead_telegraphy_1916, 13] Initially, the telegraph "interprets" with the aim of "transmitting intelligence."